timboudreau/docs/_dev/building-with-docker.md

 nav: false
 ---

 The Docker based build image exactly replicates the official build process and is a quick way to get up and running with the full cross compiled setup.
 Start by getting the build image.
-It is fairly large (about 1.8 GB).
+It is fairly large (about 2 GiB).

 ```
 $ docker pull syncthing/build:latest